Geometry-of-numbers methods in the cusp: A local-to-global principle for the action of on

 Now, using the fact that $H$ has class number $1$ over $\Q$, it is proven in~\cite[proof of Proposition~3.6]{MR3272925}\footnote{To be clear,~\cite[Proposition~3.6]{MR3272925} concerns the case $H = \on{PGL}_2$, but it is evident that the same argument goes through for any group $H$ of class number $1$ over $\Q$.} that the diagonal embedding $H(\Q) \hookrightarrow \prod_p H(\Q_p)$ induces a bijection

+Let $v_0\in V(\Z)$ be an element such that $\phi(v_0)=i$.
 By the result of the previous paragraph, the bijection in~\eqref{eq-locglobbij} may be regarded as identifying the set of $H(\Z)$-orbits contained in the $H(\Q)$-orbit of $v_0$ with the product over all primes $p$ of the set of $H(\Z_p)$-orbits contained in the $H(\Q_p)$-orbit of $v_0$.

 By Lemma~\ref{lem-cohom}, which implies that the $H(\Q_p)$-orbit of $v_0$ is equal to that of $v_p$ for each prime $p$, we may view the tuple $(v_p)_p$ as an element of the right-hand side of~\eqref{eq-locglobbij}.
 Then, under the bijection, the tuple $(v_p)_p$ corresponds to the $H(\Z)$-orbit of the desired element $v \in V(\Z)$. \end{proof}